Indian Army Chief to give assessment of LAC tensions to political leadership at high level meet

 The assessment to be put out by the Army Chief would be crucial for the political leadership to chart out the next course of action.
 The assessment is also crucial as tensions are high at the LAC, although there has been no flare up after the June 15 incident.

-In addition to this the Army Chief would also be holding discussions with Chief of Defence Staff, General Bipin Rawat and the Indian Air Force and Navy chiefs.
+In addition to this, the Army Chief would also be holding discussions with Chief of Defence Staff, General Bipin Rawat and the Indian Air Force and Navy chiefs.

 Also Read: